2023 Children's Law Institute - Call for Proposals

-The 30th Annual Children’s Law Institute (CLI)
+The 31st Annual Children’s Law Institute (CLI)

-Submissions due September 9, 2022
+Submissions due September 8, 2023

 Criteria for Submission

-We are looking for 1.5 hour long virtual workshops (75 min presentation with the last 15 mins for Q & A) that relate to the professionals and volunteers who work in the child welfare and juvenile justice systems, including social workers, service providers, advocates, educators, and legal professionals.
+We are looking for 1.5 hour long in-person workshops (75 min presentation with the last 15 mins for Q & A) that relate to the professionals and volunteers who work in the child welfare and juvenile justice systems, including social workers, service providers, advocates, educators, and legal professionals.
 Workshops can be geared toward one or more professions.
 We are seeking intermediate and advanced interactive virtual presentations for experienced professionals and volunteers.
 Academic paper proposals are not likely to be accepted.

 To be considered, proposals must

-• Be relevant to conference theme and attendees
+• Relevant to conference theme and attendees.

-• Use innovative and applicable knowledge that is solution focused
+• Use innovative and applicable knowledge that is solution focused.

 • Incorporate tools for skill building and real-world application that can be applied to an attendees’ individual area of expertise

-• Include virtual audience interaction and critical thinking
+• Include audience interaction and critical thinking.

 • Priority will be given to proposals and presentations that incorporate data.